echemdb/svgdigitizer/doc/workflow.md

    ![inkscape_object_properties_selection](files/images/inkscape_object_properties_selection.png)

-3. Select two positions on for each axis (x and y).
+3. Mark two positions one for each axis (x and y).
 The first position on the x-axis will be 0.0 V vs RHE.
-Add a textlabel which contains `x1: 0.0 V vs RHE`.
-Draw a line from connecting the textlabel and the position on the x-axis.
-Finally group the line and the textlabel.
+Add a text label which contains `x1: 0.0 V vs RHE`.
+Draw a line from connecting the text label and the position on the x-axis.
+Finally group the line and the text label.
 Repeat this for positions `x2`, `y1` and `y2`.

    ![inkscape_x1_label](files/images/inkscape_x1_label.png)